verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 ## Introduction - Verilog Hackathon Education Kit
-🚧- Anyone can work on this...
+> [!NOTE]🚧- Anyone can work on this...
 It is just a short overview of the kit, golas, and how to use it
 ## Introduction to The Verilog Language & Syntax
-🚧- This section will give a overview of the Verilog language, and have a few sections on the Verilog syntax, but not have labs.
+> [!NOTE]🚧- This section will give a overview of the Verilog language, and have a few sections on the Verilog syntax, but not have labs.
 Some topics and sections are as follows:
 ### Introduction to Digital Design and Verilog
-🚧- Anyone can work on this...
+> [!NOTE]🚧- Anyone can work on this...
 It probably should link to an overview presentation
 ### ASIC vs FPGA: What’s the Difference?
-🚧- Anyone can work on this...
+> [!NOTE]🚧- Anyone can work on this...
 It probably should link to an overview presentation
 ### Verilog Design Flow Overview (Simulation, Synthesis, Implementation)
-🚧- Anyone can work on this...
+> [!NOTE]🚧- Anyone can work on this...
 It probably should link to an overview presentation

 ## Introduction To Kit Hardware
 ### Gowin FPGA Board - Tang-Nano Introduction
 #### 🛠️ LAB Activity: Install of the Gowin Tang-Nano FPGA tools - Installation & Build Steps
-🚧- ❎- STEAM Clown will update this later
+> [!NOTE]🚧- ❎- STEAM Clown will update this later
 In this 🛠️ Lab Activity, you are going to install the Gowan Tang-Nano FPGA tools.
 You will verify that the installation is correct and ready to run the subsequent Verilog Labs.

 ### Gowin FPGA Board - Tang-Nano Setup & Hardware Connections
-🚧- This section will show the connection of all the hardware, GPIO board, Display, Utrasonie, etc...
+> [!NOTE]🚧- This section will show the connection of all the hardware, GPIO board, Display, Utrasonie, etc...

 ---
 ## Verilog Labs